What Makes A Good Skateboard? – Quick Guide In 2023

 Expect to pay from $20 to $40 for a decent set of wheels.
 The price might vary slightly depending on the brand’s reputation and extra features.
 Polyurethane wheels feature various durometers, running from 76A (softest) to 101A (hardest).

 A setup with softer wheels is typically ideal for skating on rough terrains by absorbing vibrations.
-In comparison, harder wheels are suitable for skating on flat, smooth surfaces, like in the park, and allow skaters to perform tricks easier.
+In comparison, harder wheels are suitable for skating on flat, smooth surfaces, like in the park, and allow skaters to perform tricks more easily.

 Look for wheels that have their diameters (measured in mm), durometers, and the manufacturer’s name on them.
 Steer clear of those without these specifications since that indicates questionable quality.